jdiamond/TradeCraft/README.txt

 gold ingots will get you 3 items and spending 4 gold ingots will get you 6 items.

+It's possible to configure separate exchange rates for buying and selling.
+If only a single ratio is specified, that ratio is used for both buying and selling.
+If two ratios are specified, the first is for buying and the second is for selling.

+For example, to let players buy 32 sand for 1 gold, but only be able to sell 64 sand for 1 gold, you would configure it like this:

+Sand,12,32:1,64:1

+If you use a ratio of 0:0, that disables buying or selling of that item type.

+For example, to allow players to buy diamonds, but not sell them, you would configure it like this:

+Diamond,264,1:64,0:0

-If you click on a sign above an empty chest, you'll see a message saying what the exchange rate is.
+If you click on a sign above an empty chest, you'll see a message saying what the exchange rates for both buying and selling are.